BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 |:--:|:--:|:--:|:-:|:-:|:-:|:-:|:--:|:--:|:-:|:-:|:-:|
 | - | - | - | - | - | - | - | - | - | - | - | - |

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Moving the Charge** `PASSIVE` - The charge is moved in the same manner as a Heavy Object, on a 25mm base.
+- **Moving the Charge** `PASSIVE`

+The charge is moved in the same manner as a Heavy Object, on a 25mm base.

-- **Demolition Charges** `ACTIVE` - A model with a torch can attempt to detonate the charge in the Fight phase, if they in base contact and not Engaged in Combat.
+- **Demolition Charges** `ACTIVE`

+A model with a torch can attempt to detonate the charge in the Fight phase, if they in base contact and not Engaged in Combat.
 See pg.169 of Armies of LOTR book for full details.

-- **Attacking the Charge** `ACTIVE` - The charge has Defence 7 and Wounds 3.
+- **Attacking the Charge** `ACTIVE`

+The charge has Defence 7 and Wounds 3.
 Charge can potentially go off when it takes a Wound.
 Charge can also be disabled by an enemy model who has only moved into base contact with it that turn.
 See pg.169 of Armies of LOTR book for full details.

 **ADDITIONAL PROFILES**